Applications for the Summer 2019 Cohort will be accepted beginning October 2018.

 - All applicants must have earned a Master’s degree from a regionally or nationally accredited institution.

-- A cumulative minimum graduate grade point average (PGA) of 3.0 on a 4.0 scale is required for all graduate course work.
+- A cumulative minimum graduate grade point average (GPA) of 3.0 on a 4.0 scale is required for all graduate course work.

 - Three letters of Recommendation: At least one letter must be from a current or past supervisor. (these forms are available, once you apply online)